 First, a big part of this challenge has obviously been fitting it in with Covid19 restrictions (and before a new addition to our family arrives in September).
 The 4th of July (Independence Day!) is the first day that we’re allowed to be away from home overnight in England, and the 3rd is the first day that travel restrictions in Scotland will allow me to cross a few miles over the border to the finish at Kirk Yetholm.

-We’ll be distancing as best we can, trying to keep no more than 2 people with me at any given time and road support provided mainly through setting out and then cleaning up caches.
+We’ll be distancing as best we can and trying to keep no more than 2 people.
 I’ll be forming a “support bubble,” adhering to government guidelines, with the main person on road support, who I will inevitably have some close contact with.

 The Pennine Way